SkyMazter/PNK_Ansible_Automation/README.md

 sudo ansible-playbook -i inventory unifi_install.yml
 ```

-### finishing touches
+### Finishing touches

-Its at this point that you should be able to enter
+It's at this point that you should be able to enter the Pi's Ip Address into your browser and see the wordpress configuration
-After running the unifi command, you will need to ssh into your pi and run the following command run the porper install script that is inside the bash file.
+After running the unifi command, you will need to ssh into your pi and run the following command run the install script that is inside the bash file.

 ```bash
 #To run unifi controller install script